 Here are the 10 current most popular filters on Instagram according to Iconosquare:

 - X-Pro II

-More important than the overall Instagram communities favorite filters are your particular audience's favorite filters.
-Consider this custom graph which correlates filter usage to engagement from your own Instagram account:
+But more important than the general Instagram community’s favorite filters, are your particular audience's favorite filters.
+Consider this custom graph which correlates filter usage to engagement from my own Instagram account:

 You can use IconoSquare to review the performance of your own account to understand what is and is not currently working for you.

 Beyond adding the appropriate hashtags and using the best filters, you should also be considering the timing of your posts.

 A targeted approach is to analyze what has and has not worked for you in the past.
 By visiting IconoSquare’s optimization section, you can get a detailed analysis of your posting history vs. engagement.
 This report will also highlight the best times of the day and days of the week to post.